parryc/thevoid/templates/leflan/language_yucatec-maya.md

 ## Adjectives with -il

 Adjectives can be suffixed with _-il_ to indicate a "selective quality", which could be loosely translated as "of all" the nouns in the current speaking context, this is the "adjective" one.
 For example, <ex>_u chakil abal jats'uts_ ⧸ (of all the plums) the _red_ plum is beautiful</ex>.
 It is not clear at present if this also indicates superlative nature (e.g it is reddest), or if it is just emphatic.

+## Colors

+There are 6 primary colors from which all other colors are derived.

+- boox: black
+- k'an: yellow
+- chak: red
+- ya'ax: green
+- ch'ooj: blue
+- sak: white

+Some example combinations:

+- sakboox: grey (white + black)
+- chakch'ooj: purple (red + blue)
+- chakk'an: orange (red + yellow)

+There are 2 semi-primary colors that do not create additional colors:

+- chakwa', which is also the word for chocolate, and is used for brown
+- chúukin, which is also the word for coal, and is used for grey

 # Prepositions